tyler-dane/random/git/git-clean-repo.md

 ### Clone a fresh copy of your repo

-- From the url on your git host
+- Get the origin URL that ends with `.git` from GitHub

 ```bash
 git clone ....my-project.git